 Restore your grasslands with our expert team.
 We’ll help you.

 Diederick is a South African veterinarian, trained at the University of Pretoria’s faculty of Veterinary Science, who practiced in the United Kingdom for over 30 years.
-Diederick’s career in the UK has included running his own veterinary practice doing small animal clinical work as well as founding several other businesses in UK’s agribusiness space providing a wide range of services such as statutory carcass classification services for meat and livestock, import and export inspections services for products of animal origin moving between the UK and the EU, etc.
+Diederick’s career in the UK has included running his own veterinary practice doing small animal clinical work as well as founding several other businesses in the UK’s agribusiness space providing a wide range of services such as statutory carcass classification services for meat and livestock, import and export inspections services for products of animal origin moving between the UK and the EU.
+Diederick also comes from a cultural farming background and has a strong interest in farming, nature and, particularly, cattle.
+This interest, along with key insights gleaned from his professional experiences, led him to founding WildeBeef and dedicating himself to activating cattle in the service of nature.

 Jon is Director at RSK Wilding, a UK company dedicated to restoring nature.
-Jon set up Wilding in early 2020 with the aim of using the UK’s upcoming Biodiversity Net Gain legislation to create a network of habitat creation and restoration projects, all funded by developers through the planning system.
-Jon also works closely with Wilding’s colleagues in Nature Positive, who work with corporations around the world to improve their carbon and biodiversity performance and reduce their impacts.
+He set up Wilding in 2020 to use the UK’s Biodiversity Net Gain legislation to create a network of habitat creation and restoration projects, funded by developers.
+He also works with Nature Positive to help corporates improve carbon and biodiversity performance.
+Jon and RSK Wilding will play an independent 3rd-party assurance role to help WildeBeef evidence its environmental claims.

-Martha has engaged extensively in East and Southern Africa to expand market access opportunities for food and agriculture products through; (i) supporting governments to implement sanitary and phytosanitary (SPS) regulatory reforms and(ii) helping companies to meet SPS requirements of the importing countries.
-Born into a cattle ranching family, together with her siblings they run a beef cattle ranch in South Western Uganda.
-After many years of international development work on the African continent, she has engaged with Wildebeef, and is currently collaborating with other ranchers in her community to restore the Ankole savanna grassland and establish a high value sustainable beef brand for domestic, regional and international markets.
+Martha has worked across East and Southern Africa to expand market access for food and agricultural products by supporting governments with SPS regulatory reforms and helping companies meet importing-country requirements.
+She was born into a cattle-ranching family in western Uganda and, together with her siblings, runs a beef cattle ranch.
+She now collaborates with WildeBeef and other ranchers to restore the Ankole cattle breed and build a high-value, sustainable beef brand for domestic, regional and international markets.

 Restore your grasslands with our expert team.
 We’ll help you.